-Hard water contaminants found in Topsfield, MA water can be effectively removed with a water softener.
-There are different types of water softeners, including up-flow versus down-flow which can make a big difference, particularly if there are elevated levels of iron or manganese in the water.
-The main hard water minerals are magnesium and calcium (the hardness minerals), while iron and manganese are also commonly found in Topsfield.
-Water softening will be very effective in removing these contaminants from your water if properly specified, installed and serviced.
+Hard water contaminants found in Topsfield water can be effectively removed with a water softener.
+The main hard water minerals are magnesium and calcium, while iron and manganese are also commonly found .
+Water softening will be very effective in removing these contaminants from your water if properly specified, installed and maintained.

 While the EPA has no maximum levels set for calcium and magnesium, these hard water minerals can have devastating affects on your home’s plumbing as well as your ability to clean.
 Hard water interferes with almost every cleaning task, from doing the laundry to washing dishes to taking a shower.
 Clothes can look dingy and feel rough and scratchy.
 Dishes and glasses get spotted and a film may build up on shower doors, bathtubs, sinks and faucets.
 Washing your hair in hard water may leave it feeling sticky and dull.
 Finally, hard water can cause a residue to build-up in pipes that can lower water pressure throughout the house.
 The EPA maximum allowable levels for iron as a secondary contaminant is .3 parts per million.
 The EPA maximum allowable level for manganese as a secondary contaminants is .05 parts per million.
 Small amounts of these minerals can have very noticeable affects on your home’s water quality.